bgord/knowledge/README.md

 - Create an example ffmpeg mp4 video
 - WebP
 - Brotli compression in gatsby
+- Check what a domain resolves to
+- Check what a domain resolves to with given DNS server IP
+- Do nothing scripts
+- Configure a WordPress site with nginx reverse-proxy
+- Execute a command when file changes
+- Generate random strng
+- Get last frame from a video with ffmpeg

 ### [typescript](typescript.md)
 - Standard JavaScript imports